mercadopago/devsite-docs/guides/plugins/prestashop/testing.en.md

 8. Use the [test credit cards](https://www.mercadopago.[FAKER][URL][DOMAIN]/developers/en/guides/resources/localization/local-cards) to make the payment.
 9. When completing the filling, **finalize the purchase**.

-After completing the previous steps, activate **Production mode** to receive actual payments.
+After completing the previous steps, activate **Production mode** to receive real payments.

 > LEFT_BUTTON_REQUIRED_EN
 >